 - 4.3.1 All British bat species are fully protected under Schedule 5 of the Wildlife and Countryside Act (1981), and are included on Schedule 2 of the Conservation (of Natural Habitats) Regulations (2017), as European Protected Species.
-Taken together, these pieces of legislation make it an offence to: - Intentionally or recklessly kill, injure or capture bats; - Deliberately or recklessly disturb bats (whether in a roost or not); - Damage, destroy or obstruct access to bat roosts. - 4.3.2 The Bat Conservation Trust (Hundt (2012) and Collins, J. (ed) (2016) issued guidelines on bat survey methodology, a key feature of their recommendation is for the undertaking of a pre-survey assessment an initial desk-study and a walkover assessment of the survey area and its surrounding area to identify the relative value of the habitats present for bats and likely commuting routes.
-This is to be followed by a survey program that is appropriate to the likely level of bat activity within the survey area to be determined by and based on the experience of the surveyor. - 4.3.3 The potential value of the survey area for foraging bats was assessed through consideration of two main factors: professional knowledge of bat ecology and foraging behaviour in combination with the geographical location, topography and habitats present within the survey area and surrounds. - 4.3.4 As a result of the potential suitability of the habitat along the site boundaries for foraging bats two bat activity survey were deemed necessary.
-The survey was based upon standard guidelines Hundt (2012), Collins, J. (ed) (2016) and NCC (1987) and Mitchell-Jones (2004) and was undertaken in suitable weather conditions by suitably qualified and experienced personnel. - 4.3.5 The survey methods comprised a transect route which was walked in order to cover all on-site habitats from sunset until light levels dropped to the extent that bat flight heights could not be determined and walking over the site in the dark was judged to be unsafe. - 4.3.6 In addition to the activity surveys, trees and structures on and within the survey area boundary were assessed for their potential to support roosting or hibernating bats.
-This comprised a close inspection of all trees on the site to allow an assessment of their potential to be used by bats to be made by a licensed surveyor. - 4.3.7 Trees were all assessed in accordance with Collins, J. (ed) (2016).
+Taken together, these pieces of legislation make it an offence to: - Intentionally or recklessly kill, injure or capture bats; - Deliberately or recklessly disturb bats (whether in a roost or not); - Damage, destroy or obstruct access to bat roosts. - 4.3.2 The Bat Conservation Trust (Hundt (2012) and Collins, J. (ed) (2016) issued guidelines on bat survey methodology, a key feature of their recommendation is for the undertaking of a pre-survey assessment - an initial desk-study and a walkover assessment of the survey area and its surrounding area to identify the relative value of the habitats present for bats and likely commuting routes.
+This is to be followed by a survey program that is appropriate to the likely level of bat activity within the survey area to be determined by and based on the experience of the surveyor. - 4.3.3 The potential value of the survey area for foraging bats was assessed through consideration of two main factors: professional knowledge of bat ecology and foraging behaviour in combination with the geographical location, topography and habitats present within the survey area and surrounds. - 4.3.4 Trees on and within the survey area boundary were assessed for their potential to support roosting or hibernating bats.
+This comprised a close inspection of all trees on the site to allow an assessment of their potential to be used by bats to be made by a licensed surveyor. - 4.3.5 Trees were all assessed in accordance with Collins, J. (ed) (2016).